Devourer Demon Hunter DPS Guide — Midnight Pre-Patch (12.0.1)

 base spec is very intuitive to get started with.
 Devourer, much like its two sister

-specs, also has an extremely strong movement toolkit with
+specs, also has an extremely strong movement toolkit through

 Shift and

-If you're thinking about giving Devourer a try during the Midnight Beta test but aren't quite sure where to start, we recommend starting with our Quick Start page.
+If you're thinking about giving Devourer a try during the Midnight Pre-Patch, but aren't quite sure where to start, we recommend beginning with our Beginner page.
 This covers all the basic steps if you just want to jump in and get started.

 Changelog